aswanthpp/Implementation-of-DHCP-Relay-in-ns-3/README.md

 `cd ns-3-allinone && ./download.py`

-`cd ns-3-dev`
+To build ns-3 downloaded, open the terminal to `ns-3-allinone` directory and enter the following command :

+`./build.py`

 Now clone the repository to your local machine.

 `git clone https://github.com/aswanthpp/dhcp_relay_in_ns3.git`

 Replace the contents in ns-3-dev directory with the cloned directory files.
-Then build ns-3 using :
+Then configure examples and tests in ns-3 using :

 `./waf configure --enable-examples --enable-tests`